 For example, if you attach a camera to your robot model, it should be attached to your robot with a frame and not floating around.

-Using the standard robot in field
+Requirements for using the standard robot in field

 For those teams who are not coming to the event personally, we offer the opportunity that their codes can also be tested in the real field during the afternoon runs.